sys-bio/AMAS/docs/source/tbls.rst

      - N/A
    * - feedback
      - string
-     - file with feedback (*UPDATE ANNOTATION*)
+     - file with feedback (*UPDATE ANNOTATION* column)
      - N/A
    * - outfile
      - string
-     - path of the new file with annotation
+     - path of the new file with updated annotations
      - N/A